exakat/exakat/docs/Rules.rst

 A fallthrough happens when a case or default clause in a switch statement is not finished by a `'break <http://php.net/manual/en/control-structures.break.php>`_ (or equivalent);
 CWE report this as a security concern, unless well documented.

 A fallthrough may be used as a feature.
-It is undistinguisable from an error.
+Then, it is undistinguisable from an error.

+When the case block is empty, this analysis doesn't report it : the case is then used as an alias.

 .. code-block:: php

    <?php
    switch($variable) {
-       case 1 :
+       case 1 :   // 1 is not reported, as it actually shares the same body as 33 case 33 :
            'break ;
        case 2 :
            'break ;